Ingram Prioritizes IoT With New Center of Excellence

 Ingram Micro is doubling down on the Internet of Things channel enablement and market development with the creation of a global center of excellence and the appointment of Sabine Howest to lead the effort.

 The Lowdown: Howest, who was the vice president of global partner enablement, is expanding her role to oversee and drive IoT enablement and adoption among solution providers.
-In her expanded role, Howest will work with Ingram’s regional IoT leaders to develop new go-to-market programs and drive consistency in policies that lead to higher product and services adoption.
+In her expanded role, Howest will work with Ingram’s regional IoT leaders to develop new go-to-market programs and drive consistency in policies that lead to greater product and services adoption.

 The Details: The Ingram IoT Global Center of Excellence is expanding its focus to include artificial intelligence (AR) and mixed reality (MR) to its portfolio.
 It will focus on developing solutions that meet vertical needs, services support, and attached sales of legacy technologies required to support IoT infrastructure.
 In an interview with Channelnomics, Howest said the center of excellence will help the Ingram regions and their partners with programs and support that address customer needs but allow local execution and support.